drabelpdx/Epi_W13_codereview/README.md

 ### Description ###

-Portfolio is a class project to create a profile of projects that demonstrates the skills I have learned at Epicodus.
+This is the latest incarnation of the multi-week project to create a profile of projects that demonstrates the skills I have learned at Epicodus.

 ### Heroku Link ###